paloha/jupyterlab-remote/README.md

 **Prerequisites:**

+1 (Only for Windows): make sure Git is installed so you can utilize Git bash as a terminal.
 1. Assumes a Debian-based remote server with `bash` and `screen`.
 1. Make sure that `$PROJECT_DIR` folder exists on your remote.
 1. Then make sure a Python virtualenv exists on `$VENV_PATH`.